USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

     ## [1] 633

 We can now see that out of the 20,070 NWIS sites in South Carolina only 3% are stream sites.
-Let's add one more query item to this - parameter.
+Let's add one more query item to this - our parameter of interest.
 We only want to use sites that have temperature data (USGS parameter code is 00010).
 Use the argument `parameterCd` and enter the code as a character string, otherwise leading zeroes will be dropped.
+Recall that you can see a table of all parameter codes by executing parameterCdFile in your console.

 ``` r
 sites_sc_stream_temp <- whatNWISsites(stateCd="SC", siteType="ST",